Autumn Quinoa Salad with Maple Dijon Dressing

 - A few handfuls of bitter greens, minced (see notes)

-- 1 tablespoons each: olive oil and maple syrup
+- 1 tablespoon each: olive oil and maple syrup

 - ½ tablespoon each: balsamic vinegar and apple cider vinegar